Hino Motors

 Hino Motors, Ltd, commonly known as Hino, is a Japanese manufacturer of commercial vehicles and diesel engines (including those for trucks, buses and other vehicles) headquartered in Hino, Tokyo.
-The company was established in 1942 as a corporate spin-off from previous manufacturers.
+The company's predecessor, Tokyo Gas Industry, was established in 1910.
+It was later established as a corporate spin-off in 1942 under the name Hino Heavy Industry.

-Hino Motors is a large constituent of the Nikkei 225 on the Tokyo Stock Exchange.
-It is a subsidiary of Toyota and one of 16 major companies of the Toyota Group.
+Hino began producing passenger cars in 1953, although this production was limited to the 1950s and 1960s.
+In 1991, the company released the world's first commercially available hybrid transit bus.
+The company formed a business alliance with Toyota Motor in 1966 and officially became a subsidiary of Toyota in 2001, operating as one of the 16 major companies of the Toyota Group.
+In 2026, Hino merged with Fuso and became a subsidiary of Archion, a newly established holding company.

 History

 Predecessors

 Hino's predecessors trace back to the founding of Tokyo Gas Industry Company in 1910.
 In 1910, Chiyoda Gas Company was established and competed fiercely against incumbent Tokyo Gas Company for supplying natural gas to users.
 Tokyo Gas Industry was a parts supplier for Chiyoda Gas but it was defeated and merged into Tokyo Gas in 1912.
 Having lost its largest client, Tokyo Gas Industry Co. broadened its product line including electronic parts, and renamed itself as Tokyo Gas and Electric Industry (東京瓦斯電気工業), TG&E, and was often abbreviated as Gasuden.
 It produced its first motor vehicle in 1917, the Model TGE "A-Type" truck.
 In 1937, TG&E merged its automobile division with that of Automobile Industry Co., Ltd. and Kyodo Kokusan K.K., to form Tokyo Automobile Industry Co., Ltd., with TG&E as a shareholder.
 Four years later, the company changed its name to Diesel Motor Industry Co., Ltd., which would eventually become Isuzu.